eslavnov/ttmg_server/README.md

 ## Step 2: Configuration - Server
 **General settings**

+Create a copy of `configuration_example.json` and save it as `configuration.json`.
+This file will store your personal settings.
 General settings go under `"main"` in the `configuration.json`.
 You need to provide only the `"openai_api_key"`, the rest have default values.

 ```
 {